Mregussek/MAREngine-docs/references/classes-ecs/scenemanager.rst

 | void unsetPauseMode()        |
 +------------------------------+

-Use this method, if you want quit PauseMode.
+Use this method, if you want to quit PauseMode.

 Getters
 -------